“Week 4: Educate and Motivate the Creative Muse” by Joan Y. Edwards

 a.
 Bake cakes.

 b.
-Go on a tour of historic houses.
+Go on a tour of an Historic house.

 c.
 Attend a weekend workshop.